bep/poormanscdn/README.md

 ### Cache Invalidation

+You can invalidate cached files in 2 ways:

+1. Send a signed DELETE request to `http://poormanscdnhost/somepath.ext` to purge `somepath.ext` from the cache.
+Alternatively, send the request `http://poormanscdnhost` (note there's path) to invalidate the entire cache.

+   **Pro tip:** you can get [Netlify](http://netlify.com)-like functionality by creating a git commit hook that calls the signed `DELETE /` URL after your files have been pushed to S3.
+See URL Signing below.

-poormanscdn invalidates a cached file if the **modified** query parameter is newer than the last modified time as given by the local filesystem.
+2. poormanscdn invalidates a cached file if the **modified** query parameter is newer than the last modified time as given by the local filesystem.
 For example, passing **modified=0** means a file will never be invalidated.
-This should be used if your files are immutable.

-Note: an attacker can invalidate your files by calling download URLs with **modified=timesinceepoch**.
-To avoid this, please use URL signing as described below.
+This only works with signed URLs.

-### URL Signing (recommended)
+### URL Signing

 If SigRequired is set to true in your configuration, poormanscdn will only allow downloads with signed URLs.
 See `client/sign.go` (Go) and `client/python/poormanscdn/__init__.py` (Python) for sample implementations.
 There is a Go tool in `client/go/pcdn` that allows you to sign URLs from the command line.

-Example of URL signing using Python:
+**Dowload URL signing using Python**

 ```python
 import poormanscdn